 The Plan holds a well-diversified portfolio of bonds, equity, real estate and infrastructure investments.
-Net assets totalled \$691 million at year-end, a decrease of \$68 million over the previous year.
-Of this total, approximately \$346 million or 50% of assets was invested in Canadian: short-term investments, bonds, equities, and real estate while the remaining 50% was invested in 37 different countries throughout the world.
+Net assets totalled \$677 million at year-end, a decrease of \$46 million over the previous year.
+Of this total, approximately \$300 million or 44% of assets was invested in Canadian: bonds, equities, and real estate while the remaining 56% was invested in bonds, equities and infrastructure in over 32 different countries throughout the world.
 This diversification helps to maximize the return on assets and minimize the impact of volatility in individual markets.